Get Hired Into A High-Paying Position As A Defender Of Innovation

 You don’t need to pay thousands of dollars to understand what your employer is looking for.

-Our exclusive IPP group is private and provides a number of Intellectual Property mentors, ensuring who can provide personalized guidance.
+Our exclusive group is private and provides a number of Intellectual Property mentors, ensuring who can provide personalized guidance.

 In the private group, top patent agents currently working in industry are committed to providing a high-level of service within this intimate community.